olumayor99/Yolo/README.md

 vi values.yaml
 ```

-It's contents are similar to the following
+Its contents are similar to the following

 ```yaml
 # Default values for yolo_app.